 Distance & Elevation: 4.5 miles, 1500 foot ascent

 Breakfast, Lunch, Dinner

 After packing up camp we begin our final ascent, 4.5 miles and 3000ft to the South Rim.
 The ever-evolving view will assure you stop regularly to take photos and catch your breath.
 This is also your best chance to catch a glimpse of the endangered California Condors soaring overhead.
-A big, tasty lunch and some time on the rim will allow you to celebrate your accomplishment before our shuttle driver brings us back to Flagstaff.
+We’ll a big, tasty lunch on the rim before the shuttle drive back to Flagstaff.

 Drive Time: 1.5 hours

 Distance & Elevation: 4.6 miles, 3000 foot ascent